 Once you are finished, you will click "Submit" followed by "Yes, I am sure" to submit your answers.
 If you have not submitted your answers by the end of the time allowed, your answers will be submitted automatically.

 The proctor will ask you some final questions and ask you to shred any notes you have made in view of the camera.
 You may then close the session window.

-You must ensure you have undertaken the Practice Test well before your examination to familiarise yourself with the secure browser and navigation pane.
+You must ensure you have undertaken the Example Exam well before your examination to familiarise yourself with the secure browser and navigation pane.

 If you are approaching the end of the two years that you are allowed in which to pass the exam, you must contact the Prescription Medicines Code of Practice Authority to apply for an extension.
 The PMCPA will decide whether or not to grant you an extension.

 If you are granted an extension by the PMCPA, you must inform ABPI via the ‘Contact Us’ form, so that we can update your profile.

 Yes, once you have purchased your exam seats, you have the freedom to schedule exams at times that suit you (within the limits of the one and two year rule as stated in the current ABPI Code of Practice).

 Exam papers are marked electronically.
 The likelihood of an error in marking is very low and all marginal scores are checked prior to uploading the results to individual profiles.
 Therefore, we do not routinely remark papers, as there is very little room for error.
 Where a candidate requires a manual remark in spite of the above, there is an administration fee of £30 + VAT per paper, which is refunded if the mark is changed.